sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 * endTime - *String* *optional*.
 End time for the time dimension.
 * startTime - *String* *optional*.
 Start time for the time dimension.
-* dataType - *String* *optional*.
+* dataType - *String*.
 Any of the following values: ObservationalTimePeriod, StandardTimePeriod, BasicTimePeriod, GregorianTimePeriod, GregorianYear, GregorianYearMonth, GregorianDay, ReportingTimePeriod, ReportingYear, ReportingSemester, ReportingTrimester, ReportingQuarter, ReportingMonth, ReportingWeek, ReportingDay, DateTime, TimeRange.
 * sentinelValues - *Array* *optional*.
 When present, the sentinelValues array indicates that sentinel values are defined for the text format.
 Each *[sentinelValue](#sentinelvalue)* object indicates a reserved value in an otherwise open value domain that holds a specific meaning.

 Example: